Cabinet Members & Staff

 Dr. Tara D. Wallace is a licensed clinical social worker and child trauma therapist in private practice.
 She volunteers on numerous community boards whose missions support the wellbeing of children and families in Kansas.
 Tara is also the founder of a nonprofit, Lighthouse Therapeutic Community Outreach Foundation, which promotes (W)Holistic Wellness in low-income and low-access communities.
 As an adjunct professor, best-selling author, and public speaker, Tara promotes awareness of issues related to child welfare and foster care, generational trauma, and parental mental health.
 Tara lives in Topeka, KS with her husband, son, and their four dogs.

-Four Voting Members appointed by Legislative Leadership
+Six Voting Members Appointed by Legislative Leadership

-Renee Erickson
+Sen. Renee Erickson

-Senator and Senate President appointee
+Senate President appointee

-Kristey Williams
+Rep. Kristey Williams

-Representative and Speaker of the House
+Speaker of the House

 appointee